sxubi/sxubi.github.io/index.md

 title: "Home"
 ---

 Hi, Welcome to my personal webpage!
-The webpage was created on Nov 23, 2022 for recording my undergraduate life.
+The webpage was created on Nov 23, 2022.

 ### About Me
-I'm currently a junior undergraduate student in [the Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk), majoring in [physics](https://physics.ust.hk/) and [mathematics](https://www.math.hkust.edu.hk/).
+I'm currently a junior undergraduate student in the Hong Kong University of Science and Technology (HKUST), majoring in physics and mathematics.

-During 2023 Fall, I was an exchange student through the [UCEAP program](https://reciprocity.uceap.universityofcalifornia.edu/) in [University of California, Berkeley](https://www.berkeley.edu/).
+During 2023 Fall, I was a UCEAP exchange student in University of California, Berkeley, nominated by HKUST.

-I'll do a summer research internship at Department of Physics, Cornell University in 2024.
+I'll do a summer research internship at Laboratory of Atomic and Solid State Physics, Cornell University in 2024.

 ### Research Interests
-I'm interested in condensed matter physics experiment, especially in the emergent electrical properties of TMD-based moire superlattices, and device fabrications.
+My research interest lies on condensed matter physics experiments, especially on 2D materials.
+I'm currently focusing on the emergent electrical properties of 2D devices based on TMDCs, topological insulators, etc.

 ### Study Notes
 Below are some of my study notes: